 An emergency custody order (ECO) is effective for no more than seventy-two (72) hours, exclusive of weekends and holidays, unless there is a temporary removal hearing, as outlined in SOP 11.15 Temporary Removal Hearing, held by the court to determine if the child shall be held for a longer period.
 The seventy-two (72) hour period may be extended or delayed upon the waiver or request of the child’s parent or person exercising custodial control or supervision of the child.

-- Requests an emergency custody order (ECO) from a District, Juvenile or Family court judge, in conjunction with the utilization review consultation (UR) process after consultation and approval by the FSOS/regional office in the following situations:
+- Requests an emergency custody order (ECO) from a district, juvenile or family court judge, in conjunction with the utilization review consultation (UR) process in the following situations:

 - The child is in danger of imminent death or serious physical injury or is being sexually abused; or